MicroStep Laserrotator bei der Blechbearbeitung

 Interview with our two laser experts Matthias Korn and Patrick Scheuner

 The MicroStep Europa service team is the company's largest department.
-The range of tasks is diverse: commissioning & maintenance, training on the system, telephone support, trade fairs & system demonstrations and also problem solving in the event of support.
+The range of tasks is diverse: commissioning & maintenance, training on the system, telephone support, exhibitions & system demonstrations and also problem solving in support cases.
 The laser cutting systems division has its own team of experts who focus specifically on the physics of lasers, the technical design and parameterization of laser cutting systems.
 Two of them: Matthias Korn and Patrick Scheuner.
 In this interview, they answer our questions about the fascination and daily challenges of their profession, laser cutting in general and the possibilities and forecasts of modern laser cutting solutions.

 Matthias Korn